Stefan Grafberger

 CV

-I am a Ph.D. student at the University of Amsterdam in the Intelligent Data Engineering Lab, conducting research at the intersection of data management and machine learning.
+I am a Ph.D. student at BIFOLD and TU Berlin in the DEEM Lab, conducting research at the intersection of data management and machine learning.
 I mainly publish at conferences like SIGMOD and VLDB.

 During my studies, I interned with Microsoft GSL, Amazon Research, Oracle Labs, and worked as a research assistant at TU Munich.
 I also interned and worked as a working student at TNG Technology Consulting in Munich and worked as a teaching assistant at University of Augsburg.